lzhang124/parkme/README.md

 *Deployment/install instructions:*

-1. download and install jdk 1.7. (this differs for windows/mac/linux, search for instructions on the web for your target machine)
+1. download and install jdk 1.8. (this differs for windows/mac/linux, search for instructions on the web for your target machine)
 2. download and install mongo, maven, git
 3. git clone the server repository:
 	- create a local directory as WORKSPACE
-	- cd $WORKSPACE
+	- cd WORKSPACE
 	- `git clone git@bitbucket.org:zyxparking/core.git`
 4. `cd core/API`
 5. `mvn clean install`